-Complete your orientation in Mysore, the “city of palaces” before making your way to spend time in two small, rural villages where you will take part in various rotations from the weekly “grand rounds” of inpatient care, to an Ayurveda outpatient clinic, rounds with a diabetes specialist, and work alongside specialists in a children’s therapy center.
-You will also work with the health outreach team to carry out rural health education.
-Part of your program will be spent working and staying at an Ayruveda hospital, where you will learn from experts about plant-based medicines and take part in community education camps that incorporate integrative medicine practices.
-Throughout, you will learn from and assist physicians, nurses and health educators in providing primarily free services to low-income families, who are skilled in implementing a culturally relevant chronic disease care model in the poorest of settings worldwide.
+Complete your orientation in Mysore, the “city of palaces” before making your way to spend time in two small, rural villages where you will shadow healthcare professionals through various rotations from the weekly “grand rounds” of inpatient care, to an Ayurveda outpatient clinic, rounds with a diabetes specialist, and learn from specialists in a children’s therapy center.
+You will also engage with the health outreach team to carry out rural health education.
+Part of your program will be spent at an Ayruveda hospital, where you will learn from experts about plant-based medicines and take part in community education camps that incorporate integrative medicine practices.
+Throughout, you will learn from physicians, nurses and health educators providing primarily free services to low-income families, who are skilled in implementing a culturally relevant chronic disease care model in the poorest of settings worldwide.

 Program participants will come away with an understanding of the impacts of non-communicable diseases (NCDs) and chronic disease on global health, an ability to articulate the approach of integrative medicine in India, and an appreciation of how the systems of practice and healing are used simultaneously and imbedded in cultural and historical practices and belief systems.
 Be a part of this groundbreaking work to increase access to healthcare for indigenous and local populations, while learning about socioeconomic, cultural, geographic, linguistic, health literacy and other barriers to health and healthcare in rural India.